Creating views

 Query views are created directly inside SQL insights.
 If the query has valid view characteristics, the "Save as view" button is enabled.
 When clicked, you are prompted to give the view a name which can then be referenced in other queries.

-Note: Currently, nested views are not supported.
-You cannot create a view based on other views, only base PostHog models.
+Note: Nested views are supported.
+You can create a view based on other views.

 valid view